Thanatoz-1/EmotionStimuli/README.md

 </div>

+> For a detailed documentation of the project, refer <a href="https://emotionstimuli.readthedocs.io/">our documentations</a>.

 Emotion classification in text has wide array of applications which include sentiment tracking targetted towards politicians, movies, products, companies, identifying the emotion behind a newspaper headline etc. With the rapid proliferation of text based information processing and a number of social-media websites, there has been a increasing amount of emotion analysis and information mining for researched on newly available datasets.
 However, historical works has only been focusing solely on detecting certain emotion  ignoring questions such as ‘who feels the emotion?
 (Experiencer)’, 'towards whom the emotion is directed (Stimulus)?’, 'what provokes the emotion?
 (Cue)' and 'what is the cause of emotion?
 (Cause)'.
 This project has been targeted around the same task using a number of cues for identification of the stated spans.
 Have a look at the stated sentence below:

 <br/>